Chelsea lose Chilwell to ankle injury | Goal.com

 Chelsea's Chilwell forced out of West Ham clash with injury

-Ben Chilwell was forced out of Chelsea’s home game with West Ham within 10 minutes with an apparent ankle injury.
+Ben Chilwell was forced out of Chelsea’s 3-0 win over West Ham within 10 minutes with an apparent ankle injury.

-The full-back had a coming together with Hammers midfielder Jarrod Bowen and turned his ankle.
+The full-back had a coming together with Hammers midfielder Jarrod Bowen and turned his ankle, prompting the injury.

 Chilwell was treated on the pitch and after a lengthy discussion with the medical staff, he attempted to play on.